eed3si9n/eed3si9n.com/content/posts/sbt-1.12.15-and-2.0.6.md

 ### Remote code execution via server

 sbt team received a security report [GHSA-m2pw-22cj-jq4v](https://github.com/sbt/sbt/security/advisories/GHSA-m2pw-22cj-jq4v) from [Arpit Jain](https://github.com/arpitjain099) that when the `serverConnectionType` is set to `Tcp`, an attacker is able to execute arbitrary code remotely via the sbt server. sbt 1.12.15 and 2.0.6 fix this bug.
+Builds with the default serverConnectionType are not affected.

-We recommend removing the `serverConnectionType` setting, or upgrading to a patched version or later:
+We recommend removing the `serverConnectionType` setting, or upgrading to a patched version or later.
+In an affected build, the setting might look like this:

 ```scala
 Global / serverConnectionType := ConnectionType.Tcp